 Short-term borrowings consist of bank loans that are payable on demand and generally bear interest at spreads over the federal funds rate.
-Bank loans at November 30, 2021 totaled \$215.0 million.
-At November 30, 2021, the weighted average interest rate on short-term borrowings outstanding was 1.38% per annum.
+Bank loans at November 30, 2023 totaled \$930.0 million.
+At November 30, 2023, the weighted average interest rate on short-term borrowings outstanding was 6.05% per annum.
 The Company's Short-term borrowings are recorded at cost in the Consolidated Statement of Financial Condition, which is a reasonable approximation of their fair values due to their liquid and short-term nature.

-At November 30, 2021, the Company's bank loans primarily include facilities that contain certain covenants that, among other things, require the Company to maintain a specified level of tangible net worth.
-At November 30, 2021, the Company was in compliance with all covenants under these facilities.
-Interest is based on a rate per annum at spreads over the Federal Funds Rate, as defined in the credit agreements.
+At November 30, 2023, the Company's bank loans primarily include facilities that contain certain covenants that, among other things, require the Company to maintain a specified level of tangible net worth and minimum regulatory net capital and impose certain restrictions on the future indebtedness of the Company.
+At November 30, 2023, the Company was in compliance with all covenants under these facilities.
+Interest on these facilities is based on rates at spreads over the federal funds rate or other adjusted rates, as defined in the credit agreements.